sargentogato/Tetris-sg/README.md

 ## Thanks

-Thanks to Javier Muñiz(javiermunizyt on github) for his excelent HTML5 and JavaScript course, without it perhaps it wouldn't be posible this tetris.
+Thanks to Javier Muñiz(@javiermunizyt on github) for his excelent HTML5 and JavaScript course, without it perhaps it wouldn't be posible this tetris.

 **by Sargentogato **